-As a wedding photographer, I shoot documentary-style, capturing candid moments as they happen.
-I like telling the genuine story about your day, imperfections and all.
+As someone who photographs milestones, I document candid moments as they happen.
+I like telling the genuine story, imperfections and all.
 That doesn’t mean I won’t be there to help keep everything running smoothly and assist in offering poses that feel natural to you.

 Who is the human behind the lens?

 I live in the suburbs with my ginger-haired partner (Pete) and our two young kids.
-We also reside with a dachshund named Dexter and a 15-year-old chinchilla named Maude.
+We also reside with a dachshund named Dexter and an 18-year-old chinchilla named Maude.
 When I’m not taking photos of people who love each other, I can be found overwatering my plants, trying to feel in control by creating checklists, taking anti-racism courses, connecting with community through Mighty Networks memberships, and listening to podcasts.
-I identify as non-binary, queer, and disabled and diversify my media feed to reflect these identities and learn more about how I can better serve my community, through intersectionality and the amplification of BIPOC voices.
+I identify as non-binary, queer, Autistic, and disabled and diversify my media feed to reflect these identities and learn more about how I can better serve my community, through intersectionality and the amplification of BIPOC voices.
+I’m fully vaccinated and mask up indoors and outdoors when unable to socially distance, due to COVID-19.

 There is beauty in shared vulnerability.